emilianoyoung/ai/_posts/_archive/2019-12-18-nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019.md

 ---
 category: news
 title: "Nvidia announces a host of advances in AI and Automobiles at GTC 2019"
-excerpt: "Baidu, which is China’s most prominent company in the field of AI ...
+excerpt: "Baidu, which is China’s most prominent company in the field ...
 In China, Didi and SAIC have already partnered with Nvidia for its AI platform for self-driving cars.
-A few other autonomous vehicle concepts were also shown during the keynote.
-When asked about specific timelines around the public availability for autonomous vehicles ..."
+A few other autonomous vehicle concepts were also shown during the keynote."
 publishedDateTime: 2019-12-18T07:28:00Z
 sourceUrl: https://www.techradar.com/in/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 ampUrl: https://www.techradar.com/in/amp/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 cdnAmpUrl: https://www-techradar-com.cdn.ampproject.org/c/s/www.techradar.com/in/amp/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 type: article
 quality: 89
-heat: 139
+heat: 129
 published: true

 provider: